rishiba/doc_syscalls/doc/08_return_values.rst

 Printing Error Value
 ====================

 Now let us see how do system call show the error encountered in the system calls.
 In this code we will try to open a file which does not exist and then we will print the global variable ``errno`` to get the status of the system call.
-We will also use the above mentioed function ``strerror()`` to print a more user friendly message.
+We will also use the above mentioned function ``strerror()`` to print a more user friendly message.

 ::